inf581-pvz-anonymous/pvz_rl/README.md

 cd ..
 ```

-Everything related to the game balance and FPS configuration is in the pvz library we developped.
+Everything related to the game balance and FPS configuration is in the pvz library we developed.
 In particular, config.py, entities/zombies.WaveZombieSpawner.py and the main files containing balance data.
 For plant and zombie characteristics, check the files in the entities/plants/ and entities/zombies/ folders.

 You can test your installation by running the following lines and watch our trained DDQN in action.
 ```